How to Create the YouTube SUBSCRIBE Button With HTML and CSS

 If you have followed the above steps carefully, here is how your code will appear:

-The property and value
+The property and value cursor: pointer

-changes your mouse to the tiny hand pointer sign you see when you hover around tabs on some pages.
+changes your mouse to the tiny hand pointer sign you see when you hover around tabs on some web pages.

-This is the finished look of our work on Chrome
+This is the finished look of our work on Chrome.

 If you have followed these steps correctly, You have successfully created a YouTube SUBSCRIBE